Clear-3d/torch-ngp-semantic/README.md

 # Usage

- used the DMSR dataset with a modified format for testing, please download and place it in the appropriate path.
+I modified some DMSR dataset format to make it easier to use, you can download it here.

 Train code：